Wealth tax: United States

 In part because a wealth tax has never been implemented in the United States, there is no legal consensus about its constitutionality.
 As evidenced below, much scholarly debate on the topic hinges on whether or not such a tax is understood to be a "direct tax", per Article 1, Section 9 of the Constitution, which requires that the burden of "direct taxes" be apportioned across the states by their population.
 Barry L. Isaacs interprets current case law in the United States to hold that a wealth tax is a direct tax under Article 1, Section 9.
 Given the extreme difficulty of apportioning a wealth tax by state population, the implementation of a wealth tax in the United States would require either a constitutional amendment or the overturning of current case law.
-Unlike federal wealth taxes, states and localities are not bound by Article 1, Section 9, which is why they are able to levy taxes on real estate.
+Unlike federal wealth taxes, states and localities are not bound by Article 1, Section 9, which is why they can levy taxes on real estate.

-Other legal scholars have argued that a wealth tax does not represent a direct tax and that such a tax could be implemented in the United States without a constitutional amendment.
-In a lengthy essay from 2018, authors in the Indiana Journal of Law argued that "... the belief that the U.S. Constitution effectively makes a national wealth tax impossible ... is wrong."
+Other legal scholars have argued that a wealth tax is not a direct tax and that it could be implemented in the United States without a constitutional amendment.
+In a lengthy 2018 essay, authors in the Indiana Journal of Law argued that "the belief that the U.S. Constitution effectively makes a national wealth tax impossible ... is wrong."
 The authors noted that in the 1796 Supreme Court decision for Hylton v.
 United States, Supreme Court justices who had personally taken part in the creation of the U.S. Constitution "unanimously rejected a challenge to the constitutionality of an annual tax on carriages, a tax akin to a national wealth tax in that it taxed a luxury property."
-However, Alexander Hamilton, who supported the carriage tax, told the Supreme Court that it was constitutional because it was an "excise tax", not a direct tax.
+Alexander Hamilton, who supported the carriage tax, told the Supreme Court that it was constitutional because it was an "excise tax", not a direct tax.
 Hamilton's brief defines direct taxes as "Capitation or poll taxes, taxes on lands and buildings, general assessments, whether on the whole property of individuals or on their whole real or personal estate" which would include the wealth tax.
 Tax scholars have repeatedly noted that the critical difference between income taxes and wealth taxes, the realization requirement, is a matter of administrative convenience, not a constitutional requirement.

-To prevent capital flight, proponents of wealth taxes have argued for the implementation of a one-time exit tax on high net worth individuals who renounce their citizenship and leave the country.
+To prevent capital flight, proponents of wealth taxes have argued for a one-time exit tax on high-net-worth individuals who renounce their citizenship and leave the country.
 An additional constitutional objection to such a tax could be raised on the grounds that it violates the takings clause of the Fifth Amendment, which prohibits the federal government from taking private property for public use without just compensation.
 In 2023, Texas voters approved a constitutional amendment prohibiting state lawmakers from imposing a wealth tax.